Impostor/Impostor/docs/TROUBLESHOOTING.md

 ## `You disconnected from the server.
 Reliable Packet 1 ...`
 Please double-check that you have followed the [Server Configuration](Server-configuration.md) correctly.
 **NOTE: Your public ip does not start with `127` nor `192`**
-Also check if the port Impostor is listening on is *unlocked* in your firewall and that you correctly port-forwarded it with UDP (can be TCP/UDP, doesn't matter.)
+Also check if the port Impostor is listening on is *opened* in your firewall and that you correctly port-forwarded it with UDP (can be TCP/UDP, doesn't matter.)

 ## `Could not load file or assembly...`
 Please check that you only have **working** plugins in the `plugins` folder.